jorgeacosta19/AutomationTesting_website/README.txt

 For more information please find the files .feature, every case have been described in Gherkin syntax.

-More cases has been described in the Test_Plan_SDET document.

 Important: In every test you can select the user and password (by commenting the code) in order to evaluate the funcionality for every type of user.